eclipseisoffline/capecommand/README.md

 ## Usage

+Mod builds can be found [here](https://github.com/eclipseisoffline/capecommand/packages/2064482).
+This mod requires the Fabric API, and is currently only available for Minecraft 1.20.4, though version port requests are welcome, just open an issue at the issue tracker.

 When installed on the client, you'll be able to use the `/cape` command in single-player worlds, and on servers that also have the Cape Command mod installed.